Curriculum Guide · Courses

 This seminar examines efforts to reduce poverty in countries and problems of accountability in doing so, whether in international institutions, national institutions, or the private sector.
 Considers various approaches to accountability.
 Covers issues of compliance, good governance, human rights, corruption, environmental sustainability, and experience with various accountability mechanisms in international institutions.

-Recommended: International Law I: Introduction to International Law or International Law II.
+Recommended: International Law I: Introduction to International Law or International Law II or International Economic Law.

 This seminar requires a paper.
 J.D. students must register for the 3 credit section of the seminar if they wish to write a paper fulfilling the Upperclass Legal Writing Requirement.
 The paper requirements of the 2 credit section will not fulfill the J.D.
 Upperclass Legal Writing Requirement.